John Golding (art historian): Artistic

 Golding began to paint while studying at the Courtauld, and worked intensely in the field from the late 1950s.
-His works in the late 1950s and early 1960s, such as Torso (c.
-1963), generally depicted human bodies, often headless or with their faces covered, rendered in dark colours with bold brush-strokes.
-The figures were often of ambiguous gender: Ades later wrote that they mostly appeared to be male, though Golding stated that an increasing number were intended to be female or indeterminate as his work progressed.
-His Amalfi Coast paintings were expressionistic and figurative, echoing the works of Orozco, who corresponded with him urging him to "be as black and violent" as he could, as a means of gaining insight into his own emotions.
+His works from the late 1950s and early 1960s, such as Torso (c.
+1963), generally depict human bodies, often headless or with their faces covered, rendered in dark colours with bold brush-strokes.
+The figures are often of ambiguous gender: Ades later wrote that they mostly appeared to be male, though Golding stated that an increasing number were intended to be female or indeterminate as his work progressed.
+His Amalfi Coast paintings are expressionistic and figurative, echoing the works of Orozco, who corresponded with him urging him to "be as black and violent" as he could, as a means of gaining insight into his own emotions.

 From the middle of the 1960s, Golding shifted to painting pieces in the style of abstract expressionism, focused on ideas of light and space.
 His characteristic style was described by Cowling as "hard-edged, 'colour-field'–style abstraction".
 Golding credited his change of style to his experience of contemporary American art, and his disagreement with the idea of art as a therapeutic or introspective tool.
-His paintings from his abstract period included Light from Troy (1986), Pulse (1991–1992), and Arco Iris (1992).
+His paintings from his abstract period include Light from Troy (1986), Pulse (1991–1992), and Arco Iris (1992).
 These works are generally large in scale, in landscape orientation, with large patches of colour.
 They were frequently compared with landscapes, though Golding asserted that they should be understood as organic bodies.
 He made use of bold vertical lines but avoided horizontal elements, on the grounds that these were likely to be interpreted as horizon lines and so to imply that the painting represented a physical landscape.
 His work was praised by his fellow painter Kenneth Noland, though critics often dismissed it as an imitation of American artists like Still and Barnett Newman.

 Golding was inspired by Renaissance painting, and often included vertical streaks of colour aiming to evoke streaks of light.
 From the late 1970s, according to Cowling, his work became more "sensual, luminous, and atmospheric", inspired by J. M. W. Turner, Wassily Kandinsky and Mark Rothko, while in the 1980s she judges that it became more dynamic and less inhibited.
 Towards the end of the 20th century, his works began to be structured in the manner of aerial photographs, with features he identified as roads, bridges and canals.
 Cowling explains the dense colours and intricate brushwork of his work from this period as an engagement with that of Paul Cézanne.